raul23/ocr/README.rst

    ii.
 Convert the image to *txt* through the ``tesseract`` command iii.
 Concatenate the *txt* page with the rest of the converted *txt* pages
 6. Save all the converted *txt* pages to the output file.
 7. The output *txt* file is checked if it actually contains text.
-If it doesn't, it warns the user that the OCR failed.
+If it doesn't, it warns the user that OCR failed.

 Example: convert a ``pdf`` file to ``txt``
 ==========================================